 - Maxi pads are your new friends.
 Buy lots of them (I’ve gone through 50+ in the last few days).
-You probably don’t need the Depends except for the first two days (I learned this the hard way after it was strongly recommended to me), but you’ll need some heavy duty pads, and then some lighter ones (panty liners).
+You probably don’t need the Depends except for the first two days, but you’ll need some heavy duty pads, and then some lighter ones (panty liners).
 You’ll be changing them often (I do every 3-4 hours).
 Personally, I like the cotton-y feeling panty liners (Kotex brand) vs. the plastic-y ones (Always brand).

 - You’ll also find a new use for your blow dryer.
 Crotch dryer!
 Yeah, things need to air out down there.
 You’ll feel better once you do after you soak.
 My midwife told me some warm air can help everything heal a little quicker in the crotch department.
 She was right.